 1818 Playwright and novelist Ivan Turgenev is born in Russia.
-His most notable play is A Month in the Country, but he will make a bit of history in 2002 when his 150-year-old play Fortune's Fool makes its Broadway debut, and, by virtue of its never having been eligible before, gets nominated for a Tony Award as Best Play.
+His most notable play is A Month in the Country, but makes a bit of history in 2002 when his 150-year-old play Fortune's Fool makes its Broadway debut, and, by virtue of its never having been eligible before, gets nominated for a Tony Award as Best Play.
 It loses to The Goat, Or Who Is Sylvia?

 1891 Opening night of Charles H. Hoyt's A Trip To Chinatown at the Madison Square Theatre.
 It achieves a then-phenomenal 657-performance run, which stands as a Broadway record for a musical until Oklahoma! in the 1940s.
 The plot bears more than a passing resemblance to Act II of Hello, Dolly!: A meddling widow lures several young couples from their suburban homes to a downtown New York restaurant where she attempts to spark romance with the help of a rich man's lost wallet.
-The show also produces one of the first hit Broadway showtunes, "The Bowery," and subsequent productions will add the hit, "After the Ball."
+The show also produces one of the first hit Broadway showtunes, "The Bowery," and subsequent productions add the hit, "After the Ball."
 Trixie Friganza stars.

 1964 Price Berkeley publishes the very first issue of Theatrical Index, which to this day offers a wealth of information to the theatre industry about current and upcoming shows in New York and on the road.

 2001 The League of American Theatres and Producers release a study, conducted since shortly after the 9/11 terrorist attacks, stating what many long suspected: tourist attendance is down 55 percent compared to a similar time period last year.
 Meanwhile, The Public Theater—suffering from a 15 percent cut in city funds and with an eye toward a potentially cash-lean future—announces it is laying off roughly 15 percent of its staff.